lucascompython/terracraft/README.md

 ### Security

-For security reasons, the client and the server must share a token of 32 bytes.
+For security reasons, the Minecraft server and the Terraria server must share a token of 32 bytes.
 This token can be generated with the `gen_token.ps1` or `gen_token.sh` scripts.

 ```bash